-The Company's operations provided \$448.2 and \$391.3 of cash, net of \$16.6 and \$16.0 in transition payments to UnitedHealthcare, for the six months ended June 30, 2010 and 2009, respectively.
-In addition, the Company's contributions to its defined benefit retirement plan ("Company Plan") were \$0.0 and \$45.6 during the six months ended June 30, 2010 and 2009, respectively.
-The increase in cash flows in the six month period of 2010 primarily resulted from the decrease in contributions to the Company Plan.
+The Company's operations provided \$232.0 and \$208.9 of cash, net of \$14.5 and \$5.5 in transition payments to UnitedHealthcare, for the three months ended March 31, 2010 and 2009, respectively.
+In addition, the Company's contributions to its defined benefit retirement plan ("Company Plan") were \$0.0 and \$41.0 during the three months ended March 31, 2010 and 2009, respectively.
+The increase in cash flows in the first quarter of 2010 primarily resulted from the decrease in contributions to the Company Plan.

-For the six months ended June 30, 2010 and 2009, the Company made contributions to the Company Plan of \$0.0 and \$45.6, respectively.
+For the three months ended March 31 2010 and 2009, the Company made contributions to the Company Plan of \$0.0 and \$41.0, respectively.
 In October 2009, the Company received approval from its Board of Directors to freeze any additional service-based credits for any years of service after December 31, 2009 on the Company Plan and the non-qualified supplemental retirement plan (the "PEP").
 Both plans have been closed to new participants.
 Employees participating in the Company Plan and the PEP no longer earn service-based credits, but continue to earn interest credits.
-In addition, effective January 1, 2010, all employees eligible for the defined contribution retirement plan (the "401K Plan") receive a minimum 3% non-elective contribution ("NEC") concurrent with each payroll p eriod.
+In addition, effective January 1, 2010, all employees eligible for the defined contribution retirement plan (the "401K Plan") receive a minimum 3% non-elective contribution ("NEC") concurrent with each payroll period.
 The NEC replaces the Company match, which has been discontinued.
 Employees are not required to make a contribution to the 401K Plan to receive the NEC.
 The NEC is non-forfeitable and vests immediately.
 The 401K Plan also permits discretionary contributions by the Company of 1% to 3% of pay for eligible employees based on service.
-Contributions to the NEC are approximately \$9.0 higher in 2010 than the Company's contributions to its 401K Plan in 2009.